riscv-steel/riscv-steel/README.md

 make release TOOLCHAIN_PREFIX=/opt/riscv/bin/riscv32-unknown-elf-
 ```

 The build output will be saved to `hello_world/build/` and a file named `hello_world.hex` will be generated.
-You will use this file next to initialize the memory module of Steel MCU.
+You will use this file next to initialize the memory module of RISC-V Steel.

 ### 3. Implement RISC-V Steel on your FPGA